Esraa0609/Connect-4-Game/README.md

 ---

-## 🧠 Computer AI
+## Computer Logic
-The AI isn’t random – it follows simple strategy:
+The logic isn’t random – it follows simple strategy:
 - Play winning move if available.
 - Block opponent’s winning move.
 - Prefer central columns (classic Connect Four strategy).

 ---

-## 🎨 Graphics
+## Graphics
 Board and discs are drawn dynamically with **GDI+** using:
 - `Graphics.FillRectangle`
 - `Graphics.FillEllipse`

 ---

-## 🛠️ Tech Stack
+## Tech Stack
 - C# .NET (WinForms)
 - Visual Studio
 - GDI+ Graphics

 ---

-## 🌟 Future Improvements
+## Future Improvements
-- 🎶 Add sound effects and background music
+-  Add sound effects and background music
-- 🧠 Smarter AI with difficulty levels
+-  Smarter AI with difficulty levels
-- 🎨 Disc drop animations
+-  Disc drop animations
-- 🌐 Online multiplayer using SignalR or sockets
+-  Online multiplayer using SignalR or sockets

 ---

-## 💡 Final Note
+## Final Note
 This game is both a **learning milestone** and a **fun project**.

 If you found it helpful or enjoyable, ⭐ star the repo – it really helps!
-Feedback and contributions are welcome 🚀
+Feedback and contributions are welcome.